 Level: advanced

-Not for the faint-hearted!
-This one is the biggest deal of all the lying leg curl alternatives that exist, in my opinion!
+Floor hamstring raises are a difficult exercise, but one of the best leg curl alternatives.
 And it’s best done with a friend… to hold your feet.
 Or you can anchor your feet under something stable, but where’s the fun in that?
+You may need to try it with a bit of assistance the first time round, which you can use a BOSU Ball for.

 - Start in a kneeling position with your feet anchored down firmly.